 Today, let us focus on forgiveness rather than resentment (or any other negative emotion, for that matter).

-Breaking Free from Negativity
+Free Yourself from Lingering Negativity

 World renowned researcher Barbara Fredrickson claims that positive emotions have a grander purpose in evolution.